harvey-euph/harvey-euph.github.io/_posts/2025-09-23-real-fast-spanish.md

 | Vosotros            | erais   | fuisteis | estabais   | estuvisteis |
 | Ellos/Ellas/Ustedes | eran    | fueron   | estaban    | estuvieron  |

-#### Anchor Phrase 1 - Cuanto era joven ...
+- Anchor Phrase 1 - Cuanto era joven ...
 (When I was young ...)

-搭配例子:

-When I was young, I didn't like cheese.
-Cuanto era joven, no me gustaba el queso.
+    - Cuanto era joven, no me gustaba el queso.

-When I was young, my brother and I used to go to the beach a lot.
+    : When I was young, I didn't like cheese.

-Cuanto era joven, mi hermano y yo ibamos mucho a la playa.
+    - Cuanto era joven, mi hermano y yo ibamos mucho a la playa.

-其他例子:
+    : When I was young, my brother and I used to go to the beach a lot.

-Cuanto era nino, ...
+    - Cuanto era nino, ...
-Cuanto era estudiant, comia arroz con queso todos los dias.
+    - Cuanto era estudiant, comia arroz con queso todos los dias.
-Cuanto era adolescente (teenager), me mude a la ciudad.
+    - Cuanto era adolescente (teenager), me mude a la ciudad.

-#### Anchor Phrase 2 - Fui elegido para ...
+- Anchor Phrase 2 - Fui elegido para ...
 (I was chosen for ...)

     - Fui elegido para representar a mi escuela en el concurso.
     : I was chosen to represent my school in the competition.

     - Fui elegido para el programa de intercambio.
     : I was chosen for the exchange program.

-其他例子:

     - Fui seleccionado para ...
     : I was selected for ...

     - Fui invitado a ...
     : I was invited to ...

     - Ella fue seleccionado para el equipo nacional.
     : She was selected for the national team.

     - ¿Por que no fuiste seleccionado para el puesto?
     : Why were you not selected for the position.

     - No fuimos invitados a la boda.
     : We were not invited to the wedding.

-#### Anchor Phrase 3 - Estaba en ... cuando ...
+- Anchor Phrase 3 - Estaba en ... cuando ...
 (I was in/at ... when ...)

-Estaba en la casa cuando me llamaste.
+    - Estaba en la casa cuando me llamaste.
-I was at home when you called me.
+    : I was at home when you called me.

-Estaba en la oficina cuando llego la noticia.
+    - Estaba en la oficina cuando llego la noticia.
-I was in the office when the news arrived.
+    : I was in the office when the news arrived.

-Estaba en la clase cuando sono mi telefono.
+    - Estaba en la clase cuando sono mi telefono.
-I was in class when my phone rang.
+    : I was in class when my phone rang.

-El estaba en el supermercado lo vi.
+    - El estaba en el supermercado lo vi.
-He was in the supermarket when I saw him.
+    : He was in the supermarket when I saw him.

-No estaban en casa cuando llame a la puerta.
+    - No estaban en casa cuando llame a la puerta.
-They weren't at home when I knocked on the door.
+    : They weren't at home when I knocked on the door.

-¿Donde estabas ayer cuando yo estaba en el trabajo?
+    - ¿Donde estabas ayer cuando yo estaba en el trabajo?
-Where were you yesterday when I was at work?
+    : Where were you yesterday when I was at work?

-#### Anchor Phrase 3 - Estaba en ... (periodo de tiempo) (I was in/at ... (period of time))
+- Anchor Phrase 3 - Estaba en ... (periodo de tiempo) (I was in/at ... (period of time))

-Estuve en casa todo el dia.
+    - Estuve en casa todo el dia.
-I was at home all day.
+    : I was at home all day.

-Estuve en la conferencia unas horas.
+    - Estuve en la conferencia unas horas.
-I was at the conference for a few hours.
+    : I was at the conference for a few hours.

-Estuve en Barcelona (por) tres dias.
+    - Estuve en Barcelona (por) tres dias.
-I was in Barcelona for three days.
+    : I was in Barcelona for three days.

 ### [How to use LO QUE in Spanish](https://www.youtube.com/watch?v=4URFWAOaL64)